Are You That Somebody?: Fashion

-Reception
+Release and reception

-During its chart run, the music video for "Are You That Somebody?" received heavy television airplay on multiple networks.
+During its chart run, the music video for "Are You That Somebody?" received heavy television airplay on multiple music oriented network channels.
+The video first made its premiere the week ending June 7, 1998 on BET, MTV, and The Box.
 For the week ending July 5, 1998, the video was the second most-played video on BET.
-For the week ending July 12, 1998, the video was the most played video on The Box.
+For the week ending July 25, 1998, the video was the most played video on The Box.
 Between September 20–27, 1998, the video was the most played video on MTV.
 The video was featured on Complexs "The Best R&B Videos of the '90s" list; editor Ernest Baker praised the video by saying Aaliyah's clothing and choreography in the video were "revolutionary and groundbreaking".
-Vh1 recognized "Are You That Somebody?" in their list of Best R&B Music Video Choreography of the 1990s and 2000s.
+VH1 recognized "Are You That Somebody?" in their list of Best R&B Music Video Choreography of the 1990s and 2000s.
+Grace Stansci from Yahoo! thought, "One of the sexiest sequences in this clip comes at the end when Aaliyah dons a skirt with high slits on both sides and heels and dances the flamenco, which was something her choreographer came up with".
+BET said that "Fatima Robinson got behind the scenes for this video and managed to work in the energetic Flamenco dance with Aaliyah's laid-back hip hop moves, perfectly complementing Timbaland's production."
+Nylon writer Steffanee Wang praised the video as she felt that "Aaliyah's dancing — fluid and sensual — takes center stage in this futuristic visual that remains one of the best and concise displays of her sheer talent and magnitude."